lynzrand/akali/readme.md

 And we need a project in our school's competetion.

+### Is it Danbooru compatible?

+Considering.
+We are just starting to build up this whole thing, and a lot of things aren't determined yet.
+We may choose to be compatible with Danbooru/Moebooru frameworks only on the database side, but not on the API side.

+### Plugins?

+Yes, but not now.
+Plugin supports are in our to-do list for stable versions after 1.0.

+### When will this be usable?

+We are aiming at early 2019, with 1.0 releasing in summer 2019.
+Times may vary due to our pressure in study.
+Contributions are welcomed if you want to speed up our development!

+## Techinical FAQs

 ### Why use Dart?
 Shouldn't you use Go or something like that?

 Because Dart is easy (and fluent!) to write while still having a relatively high performance (compared to, maybe, Ruby and older solutions?).
 We may consider rewriting this project or create another compatible project using Go, but Dart is enough for now.